Crystal-SDS/controller/README.md

 If some problem appears, make sure that:

 1. redis-server service is running?
-SDS Controller API stores the meta-data information in redis.
+Crystal Controller API stores the meta-data information in redis.
 2. is PyActive in the PYTHONPATH?
 At home folder you can find the pyactive folder, where you can find another install.txt, please follow this steps.
-3. review the settings file from SDS Controller and make sure to write the correct IPs (Swift IP, Keystone IP, PyActive IP)
+3. review the settings file from Crystal Controller and make sure to write the correct IPs (Swift IP, Keystone IP, PyActive IP)

 ## Usage